 Malaria is a complex parasitic disease confined mostly to tropical areas and transmitted by mosquitoes of the genus Anopheles.
-There are an estimated 250 million clinical cases of malaria, causing nearly a million deaths, mostly of children <5 years of age and mostly in sub-Saharan Africa.
+There are an estimated 250 million clinical cases of malaria worldwide, causing nearly a million deaths each year, mostly of children younger than 5 years of age and mostly in sub-Saharan Africa.
 Malaria-endemic countries are faced with high cost of prevention and treatment of the disease.
-The Stockholm Convention seeks the elimination of chemicals, one of which is DDT (dichlorodiphenyltrichloro-ethane).
-DDT is used for indoor spraying for control of vectors of malaria and was permitted to be produced and used in accordance with recommendations and guidelines of the World Health Organisation (WHO) when safe, effective and affordable alternatives are not locally available.
-Recently more scientific evidence has become available of health effects associated with exposure to DDT.
-To reduce reliance on one potentially harmful compound, support is needed for integrated and multi-partner strategies of vector control and for continued development of new technologies and strategies as sustainable alternative methods.

 The organochlorine pesticide, Dichlorodiphenyltrichloro-ethane (DDT) is still used for indoor spraying in South Africa and several other African countries for malaria vector control.
 The Stockholm Convention permitted the production and usage of DDT in accordance with recommendations and guidelines of the World Health Organization (WHO) when safe, effective and affordable alternatives are not locally available.
 However, owing to scientific evidence of health effects associated with DDT exposure, the UN Environment Program (UNEP) and the WHO proposed to reduce the application of DDT by 30 percent worldwide by 2014 and predicted its total phase-out by the early 2020s – if not sooner.